APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/129.png)

 Congratulation!!
-You have complete the demo.
+You have completed the demo.

 [Return to Cafe Supremo Home](README.md)